 A visit to the Devils Marbles early morning and late afternoon will reward you with a stunning range of red and gold colours.

 Take advantage of the golden hour.
-Be sure to time your visit at sunrise or sunset or if you can, stay nearby or opt to camp overnight to experience this spiritual place.
+Time your visit at sunrise or sunset or if you can, stay nearby at the Devils Marbles Hotel or opt to camp overnight to experience this spiritual place.
 It is the time of day when the landscape comes to life.

 Read next: Creative Photography – Shoot the Golden Hour

 The nearby Davenport Range National Park is an important refuge for fauna, especially water birds, due to this extensive network of permanent waterholes.

 Budding birdwatchers and serious ornithologists head to this national park to catch sight of the vast numbers of rare birds found in the area.

 The Davenport Ranges are strictly 4×4 country.
 Stay a while to experience the hidden beauty of the Tennant Creek region.
 You will be rewarded by a network of permanent waterholes and extraordinary views from remote rocky outcrops.

 Spending the night sleeping